PDXpert PLM Software

 On the References Tabs tab, in the Parts section, note the current settings of the References accept parts and References accept documents options.
 If needed, mark both options so that parts will accept parts and documents on the References list.menu, select the command.
 On the

-Add the Data Transformation as Export Release Set - Item Master.
+Add the Transform as Export Release Set - Item Master.

 The default option setting allows about 250 items per change form.
 The actual number of items depends on how the release sets are calculated, and may vary from the specified value.

 If you want to adjust the number of items released on a change, edit the SQL query's @MAXSIZE value in the XML tab; for example, DECLARE @MAXSIZE int = 400;.
 The best size is influenced by your system's performance.
 As product complexity (e.g., BOM levels, sources, references) increases, change form routing may become slow due to validation tests.
 Before committing to a larger value, test that a larger affected items list can be routed without a database timeout.
 We do not recommend assigning more than 500 items to a change form.

 Export the release sets' item master records: www.buyplm.com/help-guide/report-wizard-use.aspx

 Install and run the List References transform.